 Growth in Mediation for Settling Commercial Disputes

 Civil litigation in the United States, particularly those cases that end in trial, has been steadily declining over the past few decades.
-It’s now quoted that fewer than one percent of commercial cases filed in federal court will end in a trial.
-The same trend is apparent in commercial disputes filed in most state courts as well.
+For example, it’s now quoted that fewer than one percent of commercial cases filed in federal court will end in a trial.
+The same trend is apparent in commercial disputes filed in most state courts.
 This means that the vast majority of commercial disputes end in settlement.

 While civil jury trials have been declining, the use of mediation and other forms of alternative dispute resolution for resolving commercial disputes has steadily increased.
 Mediation offers several advantages over litigation for settling disputes.
 The attorney fees, time, and friction associated with mediation are generally far less than with litigation.
 Mediation, being a voluntary process, offers parties complete control over the process and the outcome of the process.
 Where mediation has been used, it has enjoyed high success rates in achieving settlements with acceptable results for both sides of a dispute.